ferdy/.emacs.d/README.md

 There is a reasonable setup for other programming languages and utilities, just have a look inside the `lisp` directory if you want to know more.

+This configuration relies on external tools to complement Emacs capabilities.
+I use [Ansible Playbooks](https://github.com/manuel-uberti/playbooks) to set up my systems, but your mileage may vary.

 ## First steps

 This is how I build and install Emacs on Ubuntu.
 If you are using a different operative system, you need to understand how to install the required dependencies.
 Otherwise just run:

 ```console
 $ sudo apt-get build-dep emacs25
 ```

 Once ready:

 - clone Emacs trunk:

 ```console
 $ git clone git://git.savannah.gnu.org/emacs.git
 ```

 - build Emacs trunk:

 ```console
 $ cd emacs
 $ ./autogen.sh